krother/speech_projects/en/workouts/critical_questions.md

 ## What do you get when you finish all 7 projects?

 Knowledge.
 Experience.
-Recognition from my fellow club members and a small celebration afterwards.
+Recognition from my fellow club members and probably a small celebration afterwards.
 Also, the opportunity to plan the next 7 projects with my mentor.

 ## Wouldn't it be more challenging to have 7 speeches in the workout?